The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Introduction

 \subsection{Acknowledgments}

 We would like to thank Eran Assaf and Jeremy Rouse for their helpful suggestions related to computations of rational points on modular curves.
+We also thank Andrew Sutherland, Jeremy Rouse, and Jennifer Balakrishnan for their feedback on an earlier version of this article.
 The first-named author was partially supported by US-Israel BSF Grant 2022393.